kaonone/sparta/instructions.md

-# How to work with the Credit Pool system
+# How to work with the Akropolis Pool

 ## Developer tools
 * [Openzeppelin SDK](https://openzeppelin.com/sdk/)